~ Multiple Sclerosis is a disease that causes neuroinflammation and demyelination.

 In MS patients, lab tests showed increased Th17 (T helper 17) in the blood and the central nervous system.
 Th17 cells produce inflammatory cytokines (mainly IL17).
 The increase in inflammatory cytokines opens up the blood-brain barrier, allowing even more inflammatory cells into the brain.[ref]

-What causes the excessive immune system activation isn’t entirely understood yet.
-As I’ll explain below, some risk factors include gut microbiome changes and viral infections.
+The cause of the excessive immune system activation isn’t entirely understood yet.
+As I’ll explain below, risk factors include changes to the gut microbiome and viral infections.

 What causes demyelination of the neurons in MS?